Resources can only be referenced by their ID

 Two days ago, I spent 2 hours wondering why a context variable wasn't set at all in context.sh although I though it was in my template VM.
 Turned out I was refering (in the context section of the Template) my "Network" by its name and not by its ID (which is now mandatory, I use "master" branch).
 Nowhere in any logs file was mentionned that I was doing something wrong.

 Thanks to nice support from IRC, I solved it.
 I guess all I am saying is maybe be more "verbose" (log ou output to STDOUT) when something goes wrong.

-#4 Updated by Shi Jin about 8 years ago
+#4 Updated by Shi Jin over 8 years ago

 My comment on this is that the use of NETWORK_ID is probably suitable for a production environment but during a development phase, the use of NETWORK NAME is much more convenient.
 For example, while I am playing with the network template setup by frequently deleting and creating new VNET under the same name with different parameters.
 We have to change the VM template for every VNET update since the NETWORK_ID changes while its name can remain the same.